Skip to main content

 Attend Lab Meetings and Events:

-All HHIVE Lab Meetings and Events are open to anyone interested in health humanities at Carolina.
-Subscribe to the HHIVE Listerv to get updates about HHVIE straight to your email and consult our events calendar for upcoming programming.
+All HHIVE Lab meetings and events are open to anyone interested in health humanities at Carolina.
+Subscribe to the HHIVE Listerv to get updates about HHVIE straight to your email and consult our events calendar for upcoming meetings and programming.

 Become a URA:

-The HHIVE Undergraduate Research Assistant program requires a 5-hour a week commitment that includes attending bi-weekly lab meetings, working on HHIVE-related tasks in the lab, and regularly checking in with the HHIVE RA.
+The HHIVE Undergraduate Research Assistant (URA) program requires a 5-hour a week commitment that includes attending bi-weekly lab meetings, working on HHIVE-related tasks in the lab, and regularly checking in with the HHIVE URA coordinator.

-URAs can take on general HHIVE projects such as contributing to our blog, attending and covering LMC-related events, helping us create and implement marketing and graphic design strategies, researching funding, publication, and presentation opportunities, and working with faculty and students to develop new projects related to the current HHIVE theme, North Carolina Sites of Healing.
+URAs can take on general HHIVE projects such as contributing to our blog, attending and covering LMC-related events, helping us create and implement marketing and graphic design strategies, researching funding, publication, and presentation opportunities, conducting literature reviews on topics related to HHIVE projects, and supporting faculty and graduate student research projects.

 Submit to the HHJ: